Unconscionable Conduct in Commerce Bill [HL]

 Description

-- Bargaining power of parties
+- Relative bargaining power of the parties.

-- Unfair pressure or tactics
+- Whether undue pressure or unfair tactics were used.

-- Compliance with industry codes
+- Compliance with industry codes.

-- Disclosure of risks to the customer
+- Disclosure of risks and information to the customer.

-- Willingness to negotiate contract terms
+- Willingness to negotiate contract terms.

 Government Spending